2016–17 Tennessee Volunteers basketball team: Schedule

 Tennessee opened the season against the Chattanooga Mocs.
-Additionally they played these games: at East Tennessee State, host Georgia Tech, and at North Carolina.
+Additionally, they played games at East Tennessee State, host Georgia Tech, and North Carolina.
 The Vols took part in the 2016 Maui Invitational tournament, where they finished 7th.
 Tennessee hosted Kansas State in the Big 12/SEC Challenge.
 Tennessee released its full non-conference schedule on June 24.
 The 2016 Maui Invitational Tournament bracket was announced on July 19.